Is SPDR S&P Homebuilders ETF (XHB) a Strong ETF Right Now?

 Fund Sponsor & Index

-The fund is managed by State Street Global Advisors.
-XHB has been able to amass assets over $1.86 billion, making it one of the larger ETFs in the Industrials ETFs.
-Before fees and expenses, XHB seeks to match the performance of the S&P Homebuilders Select Industry Index.
+The fund is sponsored by State Street Global Advisors.
+It has amassed assets over $2.52 billion, making it one of the larger ETFs in the Industrials ETFs.
+This particular fund seeks to match the performance of the S&P Homebuilders Select Industry Index before fees and expenses.

 Cost & Other Expenses

-Operating expenses on an annual basis are 0.35% for this ETF, which makes it one of the least expensive products in the space.
+Annual operating expenses for XHB are 0.35%, which makes it one of the least expensive products in the space.

 Sector Exposure and Top Holdings